athomasoriginal/com.betweentwoparens/src/pages/blog-posts/004-reloadable-code.md

 But `HMR` is not a feature that comes with a language.
 This is why we use "special programs" as I mentioned above.
 Examples of these "special programs" are [figwheel](https://github.com/bhauman/figwheel-main), [shadow-cljs](https://github.com/thheller/shadow-cljs) or [webpack](https://webpack.js.org/)<a href="#build-tools" aria-describedby="footnote-label" id="build-tools-ref">.</a>

-<aside class="blog-post__note">Each of the above tools does far more than just <code class="gatsby-code-text">HMR</code>, but <code class="gatsby-code-text">HMR</code> is one of their standout features.</aside>
+<aside class="blog-content__note">Each of the above tools does far more than just <code class="gatsby-code-text">HMR</code>, but <code class="gatsby-code-text">HMR</code> is one of their standout features.</aside>

 As I mentioned earlier, just because you use `figwheel` or `shadow-cljs` and the HMR mechanism they provide, does not mean you can take advantage of all the powers of HMR.
 You first have to architect your code in a particular way.
 Specifically, you have to control your side effects.
 In other words, you have to write `reloadale code`.

-<aside class="blog-post__note">The exception to the above paragraph is if you are using <code class="gatsby-code-text">React</code>.
+<aside class="blog-content__note">The exception to the above paragraph is if you are using <code class="gatsby-code-text">React</code>.
 If you use <code class="gatsby-code-text">React</code>, then HMR will pretty much work for free.
 This article is for developers who want use HMR with their vanilla CLJS or JavaScript code.
 Yet, even if you are writing <code class="gatsby-code-text">React</code> this article is still a good overview and will hopefully provide a deeper appreciation for the architectural decisions of React.</aside>

 Okay, now that we have reviewed what HMR is doing, lets dive into the code and transform it into `reloadable code`.

 <aside class="blog-post__note">Again the <a class="blog-post__link" href="https://github.com/athomasoriginal/demo-reloadable-code" target=" _blank" rel="noopener noreferrer">source code</a> is available and if you are following along, all you have to do to trigger a <code class="gatsby-code-text">reload</code> is save a <code class="gatsby-code-text">.cljs</code> file in the <code class="gatsby-code-text">src</code> dir.</aside>

 ## "Submit" Event Listeners